neha-kay/Kiko-plus/_posts/2017-08-09-productivity-guide.md

 * Part 1: An Accountability System --- to get beyond one's natural laziness/lack of self-discipline to actually get valuable projects done.
 * Part 2: <a href="http://www.nehakay.com/productivity-guide/#time-organization-guide">The Time Organization Guide</a> --- to simply be more organized with one's time and to develop a solid time organization system.
-* Part 3: <a href="http://www.nehakay.com/productivity-guide/#goal-organization-guide">The Goal Organization Guide</a>
+* Part 3: <a href="http://www.nehakay.com/productivity-guide/#goal-organization-guide">The Goal Organization Guide</a> --- a system to organize and maintain clarity on macro-level and day-to-day goals within whatever time constraint you have.
-* Part 4: [Crowdsourced Tips on Being More Productive]({% post_url 2017-08-04-crowdsourced-tips-on-being-more-productive %}){:target="_blank"} --- a system to organize and maintain clarity on macro-level and day-to-day goals within whatever time constraint you have.
+* Part 4: [Crowdsourced Tips on Being More Productive]({% post_url 2017-08-04-crowdsourced-tips-on-being-more-productive %}){:target="_blank"} --- a running list of great tips, resources, and links curated from other top sources to create a centralized productivity resource.

 --------
 ### Welcome!